feathersui/feathersui-starling/README.md

 ## Tips

 * The components do not have default skins.
-However, you can try out one of the themes included with the [Foxhole for Starling Examples](https://github.com/joshtynjala/foxhole-starling-examples).
+However, feel free to try out one of the themes included with the [Foxhole for Starling Examples](https://github.com/joshtynjala/foxhole-starling-examples).

-* In most cases any Starling display object is acceptable as a skin.
-However, the `ToggleSwitch` control works best with skins that supports `scrollRect` (it's not required, but recommended).
-Starling's core display objects do not implement `scrollRect` at this time.
-Subclasses of `Sprite` and `Image` with basic (but somewhat incomplete) implementations are included with Foxhole.

-* Bitmap fonts are required for all text displayed in these UI controls.
-Use `BitmapFontTextFormat` to customize the text styles.

 * An Ant build script is included.
 Add a file called `sdk.local.properties` to override the location of the Flex SDK and `build.local.properties` to override the locations of the required third-party libraries.